Graphene-Enhanced Healthcare Solutions

 ZEN’s patent-pending graphene-based biocidal coating has 99%+ proven effectiveness against viruses, fungi and bacteria.

 We are working with TreborRx and other partners globally to bring this much needed innovation forward to better protect our healthcare workers and the public.
-With the requisite Health Canada approvals and safety data in place, ZEN coated masks are now a commercial reality.
 Given the effectiveness and versatility of our coating, we have an agreement in place to coat nitrile gloves and are exploring other applications that can bring an added layer of protection to the healthcare and other industries globally.

 ZEN is evaluating development of a rapid, ultrasensitive and low-cost bio-sensor to detect the presence of the SARS-CoV-2 antigens and potentially others.